GameServerManagers/LinuxGSM/.github/ISSUE_TEMPLATE/new-server-request.md

 If yes Use SteamDB to get the appid. (https://steamdb.info)

 **Is the server supported on Linux?**
-We only support Linux servers and dont support Wine.
+We only support Linux servers and do not support Wine.